sqldb360/sqldb360/README.md

 ## License

-  SQLdb360 - An Oracle Database 360-degree View
-  Copyright (C) 2018  Carlos Sierra and Mauro Pagano
+  SQLdb360 - An open-source tool to diagnose Oracle Databases and SQL statements - originally developed by Carlos Sierra and Mauro Pagano.

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by